yaatehr/mit-apps/readme.md

 [Project Overview](https://docs.google.com/document/d/1kJfeBeUI7Y72LbAvIeLP_qGH9i5XkfwrC7KkWiDlR18/edit?usp=sharing)
 [Athena Basics/ Backend Overview](https://docs.google.com/document/d/11MmvCYgbHwHia4OiB-7J1JdDet1n_yRlhpLnKDRhfJQ/edit?usp=sharing)

+Look at the Issues tab for TODOs
+Comment on whatever ticket you want to take
+If you're bored, adventurous, or no tickets are open, search the project directory for TODO and see what you can find.

+If you leave any loose ends or think of something to add, make sure you mark it in the codebase with a //TODO, and make an Issue for it in the repository (`issues > new issue > feature`)

 1. **One command to get started** -
 `npm start` to start the frontend at http://localhost:3000